pontusj101/compromise_heatmap/README.md

 The code can run in GitHub Codespaces, as well as in GCP Batch and GCP Vertex AI.

+In Codespaces (or some other execution environment), try `python3 main train`.
 To run it in GCP Vertex AI for hyperparameter tuning, use hp_tuning.sh.
 To run it in GCP Batch for parallel simulation, use batch.sh.

+You will need a GCP bucket, and you will need to provide a GCP service account with access to that bucket.